mamedev/mame/docs/source/initialsetup/mameintro.rst

 systems.

 MAME will take advantage of 3D hardware for compositing artwork and scaling the games to full screen.
-To make use of this, you should have a modern Direct3D 8-capable video card with at least 16MB of video RAM.
+To make use of this, you should have a modern computer with modern 3D hardware.

 HLSL or GLSL special effects such as CRT simulation will put a very heavy load on your video card, especially at higher resolutions.
 You will need a fairly